MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-setup-service-coding.md

 ---
-title: Set Up Codes for Standard Services | Microsoft Docs
+title: Set Up Codes for Standard Services
-description: Learn how to set up codes for service activities that you often perform.
+description: Learn how to set up codes for regularly performed service activities with a predefined set of service lines.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual